neicnordic/puhuri-web/docs/user_guides/myaccessid_registration.md

 You're asked to enter your first name, last name and other relevant information.
 Required information may change over time.

+!!! note
+    There is NO need to put an ID number, mobile phone or anything else in the “identity” or “advanced settings” tabs.

 ![MyAccessID login](../assets/eduid name.PNG){ width="600" }

 If everything is correct, you're redirected back to MyAccessID to accept Terms of Use documents and Privacy Policies.